DiligentGraphics/DiligentEngine/README.md

 * Interoperability with native API
   * Accessing internal objects and handles
-  * Createing diligent engine buffers/textures from native resources
+  * Creating diligent engine buffers/textures from native resources
   * Attaching to existing D3D11/D3D12 device or GL context
   * Resource state and command queue synchronization for D3D12
 * Integraion with Unity